gataca-io/gataca.io/content/posts/self-sovereign-identity-integrated-kyc.md

 The concept of reusable KYC can improve the current business model by increasing effectively reducing such operational costs, increasing the profit margin, and adding recurrent revenues to verify KYC credentials.

-The operational cost of a KYC process falls remarkably as the same user data (ie. passport scan, liveness detection test, etc) no longer needs to be verified multiple times across different services.
+The operational cost of a KYC process falls remarkably as the same user data (i.e. passport scan, liveness detection test, etc.) no longer needs to be verified multiple times across different services.

 As a result, KYC providers can charge a lower price per verification with a higher margin instead of a high transaction-based price with lower margins.
 Naturally, these lower prices would be welcomed by third-party verifiers, such as banks, as their high KYC costs would also be reduced.